vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 Odoo Events provides event coordinators with an arsenal of planning, communications, and reporting tools to create immersive and engaging experiences for customers.
-Namely, staff can create and publish events on their website, sell tickets online, scan tickets with Odoo barcode, send out automated emails, and generate rich reporting data once the event accepts registrations.
+Namely, staff can create and publish events on their website, sell tickets online, scan tickets with Leansoft barcode, send out automated emails, and generate rich reporting data once the event accepts registrations.

 Kanban concepts and organization